Real Estate Information

 TableDescription automatically generated

-COLORADO SPRINGS AGAIN RANKS HIGH IN THE FHFA HOUSE PRICE INDEX
+COLORADO SPRINGS RANKS EVEN HIGHER IN THE Q3 FHFA HOUSE PRICE INDEX

 If you are interested in seeing the entire list of 100 cities in ranking order, please click here.
 And, if you have any questions, you know who to call.